xning11/xning11.github.io/_posts/2021-02-21-review-stat-prob.md

 <details>
 <summary><i> Click here for other correction methods used in multiple testing.</i></summary>

-A similar method, called **Holmes-Bonferroni correction**, is a sequential procedure.
+A similar method, called <b>Holmes-Bonferroni correction</b>, is a sequential procedure.
 After all tests have been performed, we sort all unadjusted $p$-values with the most extreme one (the lowest type I error rate) being the first, $p_1 \leq p_2 \leq ... \leq p_m$.
 Starting from $i=1$, we compare $p_i$ and $\alpha/(m-i+1)$, reject the null hypothesis $H_i$ if and only if $p_i \leq \alpha/(m-i+1)$.
-The Holmes method is less conservative than the Bonferroni method and thus has more statistical power.
+The Holmes method is less conservative than the Bonferroni method and thus has more statistical power. <br>

-Another approach proposed by Benjamini and Hochberg is to control for the **false discovery rate (FDR)**, which is defined as the proportion of false positives among all significant results (where the null has been rejected).
+Another approach proposed by Benjamini and Hochberg is to control for the <b>false discovery rate (FDR)</b>, which is defined as the proportion of false positives among all significant results (where the null has been rejected).
 The idea is that for larger $m$ tests, we do not expect all of the null hypotheses to be true, and so we do not want to restrictively control false positives (the type I error).
-Instead, we want to control the expected rate of false positive discoveries assuming we make at least one discovery.
+Instead, we want to control the expected rate of false positive discoveries assuming we make at least one discovery. <br>

-To control FDR at level $\delta$, we sort the unadjusted $p$-values with the smallest being the first, we compare and reject the null hypothesis $H_j$ if and only if $p_j \leq \delta \cdot j/m$.
+To control FDR at level $\delta$, we sort the unadjusted $p$-values with the smallest being the first, we compare and reject the null hypothesis $H_j$ if and only if $p_j \leq \delta \cdot j/m$. <br>

-Storey's Method is to estimate **positive FDR**, using Storey $q$-value, whih is a function of the $p$-value of an individual test and the distribution of the $p$-values for all the tests performed.
+Storey's Method is to estimate <b>positive FDR</b>, using Storey $q$-value, whih is a function of the $p$-value of an individual test and the distribution of the $p$-values for all the tests performed.
 It reflects the proportion of test results (discoveries) that are likely to be false positives (false discoveries) for a given $p$-value in a given set of tests.

 </details>